By Capt. Geoff Bennett for The Island Eye News

 See you on the water!

 Capt.
-Geoff Bennett has operated Charleston Charter Fishing for more than a decade.
-USCG-licensed and insured, He is committed to providing a safe and enjoyable charter to anglers of all skill levels and ages.
+Bennett operates Charleston Charter Fishing, which provides light tackle fishing charters.
+U.S. Coast Guard licensed and insured, he is committed to providing a safe and enjoyable charter to anglers of all skill levels and ages.
 For more information, call Capt.
-Bennett at 843-324-3332, visit his website at www.charlestoncharterfishing.com or email him at email@example.com.
+Bennett at 843-324-3332, visit charlestoncharterfishing.com or email email@example.com.